Become a Bemsee Marshal!

 The first thing to do is to contact me, to let me know you’re interested in marshaling.
 I can also answer any questions you may have.
 When I first started marshaling I made my fellow Marshals ears bleed with the amount of questions I asked... there really is no such thing as a stupid question, as the former Chief Marshal, Mike Hodgins, would say!!

-The next step will be to provide your contact details and other information that might be relevant to you, and I will need to know your availability for the 2017 season.
-We can do this two ways:
+The next step will be to provide your contact details and other information that might be relevant to you, and I will need to know your availability for the 2023 season.
+We can do this in the following way:

-1) You can register online HERE, and create your Marshal profile.
-Once you have registered, you will receive an activation email and can then log in to the system HERE, and select your availability.
-You can opt to receive e-Tickets for the MSV circuits, or you can have your tickets posted to you.
-At all other circuits your tickets will be sent via post.
+Register online at https://www.bemsee.net/registermarshalofficial, and create your Marshal profile.
+Once you have registered, you will receive an activation email and can then log in to the system at https://www.bemsee.net/login and select your availability.

 When selecting which days/meetings you want to attend as a marshal, there is absolutely no obligation to Marshal more meetings or days than you would like to.
-Most of our meetings include a Friday test day and Saturday and Sunday are racing days, although there are a couple of exceptions.
+All our meetings include a Friday test day and Saturday and Sunday are racing days.
 You can choose to just Marshal for 1 day, 2 days or the whole weekend.

 Are you still considering becoming a part of this team of Marshals?
 If so, read on...

-Approximately one week before each meeting, we will send out a couple of tickets by post or email (depending on which option you selected), and will also include final instructions, which advise you where you need to ‘sign on’ and at what times.
+Approximately one and a half weeks before each meeting, you will receive an email with a link to your e-tickets.
+This email will also include a link to the Marshals Final Instructions, which will advise you where you need to ‘sign on’ and at what times, etc.

 Please note that the online system closes for amendments to your availability on the Monday prior to each meeting.
-If you need to change your availability for that meeting after the system has closed, you will need to let me know as soon as possible as this impacts on sending tickets, planning allocation of corners and also ordering food and chocolates.
+If you need to change your availability for that meeting after the system has closed, you will need to let me know as soon as possible to reduce the impact on sending tickets, planning allocation of corners and also ordering food and chocolates.
 The system is available again on the Monday after each meeting.

 The Club provide a cooked breakfast on each day, a cooked lunch on Friday test day, and a packed lunch on each of our race days.
 In addition, at most of our meetings, we have a Marshal, Medics and Officials BBQ on the Saturday night in the Marshals campsite.
 This is fully paid for by the Club and we have a Marshals Support Vehicle (which I CRASH around in).
 This carries the equipment for, amongst other things, the BBQ, and includes a marquee and a generator.

-On the Test Day (Friday at most of our meetings), you will receive expenses and an allowance is paid if you caravan or camp at the circuit.
+On the Test Day (Friday at most of our meetings), you will receive expenses.
 In order for us to provide you with these expenses, it is a requirement with HMRC that you become an Associate Member of the Club.
 All we ask is that you throw a £1 into the BEMSEE Benevolent Fund Jar, which enables the Club to help Racers and Members of the Club in difficult circumstances.
 This jar can be found on the signing on desk at our meetings and training day... you are then an Associate Member.
 The Club fully appreciates the contribution of the Marshals and looks after them where they can.

 We recognise that Marshals have a life outside of their marshaling role and life happens.
 It may be that you have put down for a meeting that you can no longer attend.
 Conversely, it may even be that you find you can attend a meeting you have not put down for.
 Either way, if you could just let me know, by either changing your option online, emailing or calling me, then I can take this into consideration when planning allocation of corners and ordering packed lunches and burgers for the BBQ.